Renting Out Your Home in San Francisco: Everything You Should Consider

 In a competitive rental market like San Francisco, prospective tenants can afford to be choosy.
 With plenty of options available, renters often look for units that are not only functional but also aesthetically appealing.

-This means your property should be in top shape before listing it.
+This means your rental property should be in top shape before listing it.
 Fix any maintenance issues, ensure all appliances are working properly, and freshen up interiors if needed.
 A clean, attractive unit increases your chances of attracting reliable, long-term renters.

 Market It Strategically